Chris Mullin (politician): Personal life

-Mullin and his wife Ngoc live in Northumberland, and his hobbies include gardening.
+Mullin and his wife, Nguyen Thi Ngoc, who he met while in Vietnam, married in April 1987, in Ho Chi Minh City, had two daughters, and live in Callaly, Northumberland.
+His hobbies include gardening.

-In football he supported Sunderland A.F.C., and mentioned it in the May 1997 State Opening of Parliament speech.
+In football he supports Sunderland A.F.C., and mentioned it in the May 1997 State Opening of Parliament speech.

 Academic honours

 On 28 January 2011, his alma mater, Hull University, awarded him an honorary Doctorate in Law, in recognition of his achievements.
 In December 2011, Newcastle University awarded Chris Mullin an honorary degree.
-Mullin now teaches a module at Newcastle University called 'The Rise and Fall of New Labour'.
+Mullin also taught a module at Newcastle University called 'The Rise and Fall of New Labour'.
 He was also awarded an honorary degree by the University of Essex in 2011.
 Mullin has also received honorary degrees from the University of Sunderland (2010) and City University London (1992).